JSpeedie/G2ME-legacy/README.md

 ### The 'C' flag

-Takes no arguments.
-Outputs a csv-style "spreadsheet" of player matchup data.
+Stands for **C**SV-head-to-heads.
+This flag takes no arguments and outputs a csv-style "spreadsheet" of player head-to-head data.
+It's useful for turning the data into a spreadsheet or for use with spreadsheet software.

-Useful for turning the data into a spreadsheet or for use with spreadsheet software.
-Like `-M`, it is compatible with the `-m` flag, so you can limit the output to only include players who have attended a specified number of events.
+* This flag can be used with the `-m`, or`-f` flags.

 The data is read left to right.
 For instance, in the example below, we find that Julian has 3 wins, 0 ties and 0 losses to Ash, has beaten Bilal 3 times,